thoth-tech/handbook/docs/processes/quality-assurance/git-contribution-guide.md

 git checkout -b feature/voice-verification-1.2-store-voice-input
 ```

-## Draft Pull Request

-Draft Pull Requests allow a work in progress to receive early feedback.
-The developer creating the PR should, in the description, indicate their progress and any particular aspect they are looking for feedback on.
-When the PR is ready for final review, the developer should update the description and re-request reviews as required.

-Pull requests (draft and otherwise) are created from the GitHub website.
-Further information about draft pull requests, how to make them, and how to convert their status to ready for merging can be found on GitHub's [Introducing Draft Pull Requests](https://github.blog/2019-02-14-introducing-draft-pull-requests/) blog.

-## Required Approvals

-Pull requests require a minimum of two approvals; initial approval requires a team peer (with relevant tech or role expertise) and the team delivery lead.

 ## Commit Guidelines

 Thoth Tech follows the same Git commit message format as required by the Doubtfire LMS (source doubtfire-lms's [CONTRIBUTING.md](https://github.com/doubtfire-lms/doubtfire-deploy/blob/development/CONTRIBUTING.md#commit-message-format)) which this section predominantly mirrors.
 This format makes for an easier to read and more useful commit history.